Welcome to Century City

 Though its population density thins at the end of the workday, Century City is rife with neighborhood infrastructure.
 Several shopping malls and a host of upscale restaurants contribute to a thriving retail and nightlife scene within this commercial center, including the 422,000-square-foot Westfield Mall development.

-Bustling commerce complemented by upscale entertainment.
+Bustling commerce is complemented by upscale entertainment.

 While Century City’s evening entertainment rarely gets too rowdy, its denizens take full advantage of the area’s luxe shopping and dining options.